-Address at the 2022 Kochi University and Graduate School Entrance Ceremony
+Address at the 2022 Graduate School

 To all those who have been admitted to Kochi University, congratulations on your admission.
 On behalf of the current students, faculty, and staff, I extend our warmest congratulations and a heartfelt welcome.